Tuesday, April 10, 2018

 - broaden the catalytic scope by combining enzymatic transformations with transition-metal organic catalysts

 - use compartmentalization techniques and enzyme engineering to improve catalyst compatibility and suppress cross reactivity

 - optimize space-time yield and atom economy, by establishing novel methods for the shift of equilibrium, in situ (co)-product removal, and by protein engineering

 - to develop strategies for the scale-up of viable (chemo)enzymatic cascade reactions

-SARomics Biostructures will contribute to the design and production of new stable enzyme variants suitable for cascade reactions in organic or biphasic media by protein engineering, bioinformatic analyses, predictive enzyme design, all assisted by 3D X-ray structure determination.
-Several exciting publications are on the way from this project and we will do our best to spread a word when they are out!
+SARomics Biostructures will contribute to designing and producing new stable enzyme variants suitable for cascade reactions in organic or biphasic media by protein engineering, bioinformatic analyses, and predictive enzyme design, all assisted by 3D X-ray structure determination.
+Several exciting publications are coming from this project, and we will do our best to spread the word when they are out!

 A visit to hot springs on Island, where samples for the Virus-X project were collected!